korbenai/korben/README.md

 - **Trending Movies Workflow** - Discover and email trending movies:
   - `discover_movies` - Query TMDB for movies matching criteria
   - `trending_movies` - Find trending movies by genre and send via email
-  - `popular_movies` - Get popular movies from current/recent years
 - **Books Discovery** - Find and recommend books:
   - `search_books` - Search ISBNdb for books by query, subject, or author
-  - `trending_ai_books` - Get trending AI books and email recommendations
+  - `get_book_details` - Get detailed information about a specific book by ISBN
 - **GitHub Integration** - Create and share gists:
   - `create_gist_from_file` - Create a GitHub gist from a single file
   - `create_gist_from_directory` - Create a gist from all files in a directory